 By 2010 (a year in), My fanbase grew from 300 to 1000 as old followers and new found me on Facebook.
 I began to share the link to my page on Twitter (where I had 4000-9000 followers) and on my blog, which I’d been writing since 2006.
 I realized the potential and began to experiment on what worked and didn’t work for me and my personal following.
 By 2011, I was selling art on Facebook exclusively, making over $50,000 in sales from my original paintings and fine art prints.

 So, HOW exactly did I make this work in 2-3 years?
-Here are some practices/methods I’ve used that helped not only build my fanbase, but increase engagement, develop interest and increase sales.
+Here are some practices/methods I’ve used that helped not only to build my fanbase, but to increase engagement, develop interest and increase sales.

 7 KEYS TO CREATING YOUR FANBASE AND SELLING ART ON FACEBOOK